Yellow-legged Gull Larus michahellis Naumann, 1840

 Distinction from similar species

 Immature birds are always difficult to distinguish from other species of medium-sized gulls and adults are similar to Herring Gull and to Lesser Black-backed Gull.
-The Herring Gull has a paler back and pinkish legs and the Lesser Black-backed Gull has darker back and dull yellow legs.
+The Herring Gull has a paler back and pinkish legs while the Lesser Black-backed Gull has darker back and dull yellow legs.

 Larus michahellis Biometrics